This is the latest in a series of profiles of initiatives in Rio’s Sustainable Favela Network.

 Community: Vila Cruzeiro, Complexo da Penha

-Mission: Create a source of income for informal trash collectors and their families.
-Promote environmental awareness, especially around waste treatment within the community.
+Mission: Create a source of income for informal waste pickers and their families, and to promote environmental awareness, especially around waste treatment within the community.

 Initiative: Instituto Nacional Lar dos Sonhos (Home of Dreams National Institute)